 The Last Dab XXX

-Look, this is created by the team at Complex’s First We Feast — a direct competitor of Uproxx Life.
-So giving it love vexes me a little.
-But my god this stuff is good.
+This is created by the team at Complex’s The Hot Ones and my god is it good.
 It’s just the right amount of sweet on the front end and then… BLAM the heat comes.

 And what heat.
 Two hybrid, lab-created peppers — Pepper X and Chocolate Pepper X — add so much fire to this that a few drops will endanger your whole meal.
 If you can handle it, this is a sauce that has all the fire without sacrificing taste.
 Plus you’ll sympathize with the celebs who go on The Hot Ones in a whole new way.